‘Sister Wives’ Star Kody Brown Reveals How He Makes His Money, Discusses Whether He Will Add A Fifth Wife

-Keeping up with four wives and lots of children (and, now, grandchildren!) requires a lot of money, so naturally, fans of the hit TLC show Sister Wives were wondering what Kody Brown — the patriarch of the Brown family — does for a living, since none of his wives seem to work full-time jobs.
+Keeping up with four wives and lots of children (and now grandchildren!) requires a lot of money, so naturally, fans of the hit TLC show Sister Wives wonder what Kody Brown — the patriarch of the Brown family — does for a living, since none of his wives seem to work full-time jobs.

 And, for the most part, people were left in the dark about Kody Brown’s business dealings, until now.